 Profile

-I study how inequality is produced and reproduced across societies, and how communities respond to economic and institutional pressures.
-My work brings together comparative social policy, labor markets, and community development to understand how people navigate inequality, opportunity, and mobility in different social systems.
+I study how inequality is produced and reproduced across societies, and how communities answer economic and institutional pressure.
+My work joins comparative social policy, labor markets, and community development, with a focus on capacity building under conditions of inequality, crisis, and institutional change.

-I hold a PhD in Sociology with a focus on social inequality and transnational sociology, and a PhD in Community Development specializing in community capacity building, sustainable development, and applied community-based policy analysis.
-I also completed postdoctoral research training and hold an MA in Survey Research and an MA in Sociology.
+I hold a PhD in Sociology focused on social inequality and transnational sociology, and a PhD in Community Development specializing in community capacity building, sustainable development, and applied community-based policy analysis.
+I also hold an MA in Survey Research and an MA in Sociology, and completed postdoctoral research in social and development sciences.

 Selected Education